robotics-upo/Hunav_isaac_wrapper/README.md

 This script will:

-- Launch Isaac Sim (with a GUI unless headless mode is specified).
+- Launch Isaac Sim.
+- Start the interactive launcher that will guide you through:
+  - Selecting an agent configuration (built-in presets or custom YAML files)
+  - Choosing the appropriate world (automatically inferred from the configuration file)
-- Load the specified scenario.
+  - Selecting the robot model
-- Spawn agents based on the YAML configuration.
+- Load the specified world and spawn agents based on your selections.
 - Apply physics, animations, and initialize integration with ROS 2 and HuNavSim.

 ### 6. Teleoperation and Simulation